Advanced Settings for Brim Variables

 Brim gives you precise control over how variables behave in your project.
 When you are creating or editing a variable, you can click the “Show Advanced Settings” to find additional options that affect generation behavior, LLM usage, aggregation configuration, and document-level constraints.
 Here’s how to use each setting.

-1. Use Advanced LLM Model (if available)
+1. Override LLM Model (if available)

 Enable for: nuanced or sensitive variables that require deeper language understanding